Mapping class groups, multiple Kodaira fibrations, and CAT(0) spaces: Introduction

 We would like to thank Patrick Popescu-Pampu for a useful correspondence, Domingo Toledo for his comments on a preliminary version of this article, as well as the mathematical institute of the UNAM in Mexico city, where our collaboration started.
-We also would like to thank Nick Salter for pointing out Morita's work~\cite{morita1,morita2} to us.
+We also would like to thank Nick Salter for pointing out Morita's work~\cite{morita1,morita2} to us as well as the referee for their constructive comments on the text.